surwall/docs/docs/linux-admin/shell/bash.md

 file $(ls -d /usr/bin/* | grep zip)
 ```

 Note that the inner command is executed in subshell, so if won't affect the outer shell by assigning variables.
-It is interesting to note that if the output of that command contains linefeed, it would be interpreted as multiple arguments just like space because of [Bash](#Word%20Splitting).
+It is interesting to note that if the output of that command contains linefeed, it would be interpreted as multiple arguments just like space because of [Word Splitting](#word-splitting).

 #### Escape Sequence Expansion